 Typical price: $10-15 depending on whether you want conditioner included or not.

-You should now feel adequately prepared to give your cat a full boutique treatment!
+You should now have a good understanding of cat grooming accessories, and feel adequately prepared to give your cat a full boutique treatment!
 They may love some ideas more than others, but there’s something here for every cat.
 If you still have questions, let’s try to get them answered for you.

 Should I Brush My Cat?